delta-nry/Deltanote/README.md

 Your notes are automatically saved while typing.

-NOTE: Deltanote currently saves in "$HOME/.deltanote"; to be changed at a later date.
+Deltanote saves notes into "[HOME]/.deltanote".